robmaroh/CS-320-Software-Test-Automation-and-QA/README.md

-# CS-320
-CS 320 Software Test Automation and Quality Assurance
+# Software Test Automation and Quality Assurance

 How can I ensure that my code, program, or software is functional and secure?